cepthomas/SbotPdb/README.md

 Optionally you can use the slightly-smarter SbotPdbClient tool.

 - Reads the same settings file as the debugger.
-- Pings the server and auto-connects when the breakpoint is hit.
-Reduces client/server synchronizing.
+- Client auto-connects to a restarted server - such as reloading a plugin for debugging.
+- Server times out if client doesn't connect - prevents subblime from blocking on start debugging.
-- Client info is indicated by `>`.
+- Client interaction is indicated by `>`.
 - Has some internal commands:
   - x exits the client, also stops the debugger.
   - hh shows an abbreviated help.